 Congratulations on your selection to participate in the exchange program with Indiana University.
-Now that your academic program host has been secured, there are several steps that you will need to complete to prepare for your arrival.
+There are several steps that you will need to complete to prepare for your arrival.
 It is imperative that you complete the forms as accurately as possible and provide all required supporting documentation that is requested.

 Incoming International Participants